The chief object of the T.S. is not so much to gratify individual aspirations as to serve our fellow men. — The Mahatma Letters, Letter 2, pp. 7-8

 Now, Venus has reached that.
 That is why it is more material physically than the Earth is.
 Do you see again another complication?
 For instance, why is Saturn intrinsically a more material planet than Earth, which Saturn actually is; and yet is much more ethereal?
 Simply because it is in one of its manvantaric existences previous to its fourth manvantaric existence, the most material.
 The Earth intrinsically is a more spiritual planetary chain than the Saturnian chain is.

-Student — May I ask: of course we understand that each of these globes and the sun is infilled with a being, a god; is this god running, metaphorically speaking, like a thread through all seven globes of each chain, or is it individually going from one to the other of the seven globes of a chain?
+Student — We understand that each of these globes and the sun is infilled with a being, a god; is this god running, metaphorically speaking, like a thread through all seven globes of each chain, or is it individually going from one to the other of the seven globes of a chain?

 G. de P. — It is like the monadic essence in a human being.
 It permeates all and every atom of the human being.
 But, as the human being consists of body, and soul, and mind, and spiritual soul, and spirit, and monad, and the divine spark, all in various stages or degrees of ethereality, just so it is with the god, who is in and back of and beyond and above the sun, according to the way you look at it.
 The physical sun is its body as this is my body.
 But as it is a god's body, its physical body is energy, force, substance-energy, light.
 Is the thought clear?